Gabriella439/slides/marketing/marketing.md

 > the leverage on incremental R&D to support any given customer goes way up.
 > That's one of the reasons pragmatists make such a great market.

-🧐: Haskell is the best for interpreters.
-Ask your friends if you
-    don't believe me

-🤔: You're right.
-Let us help things stay that way

 This is because pragmatists are __market-oriented__

 They want their tools to be "official" or "standard" for their industry

-# Questions?

-* What is "marketing"?
-* The chasm
-* Crossing the chasm
-* Market selection

 # Crossing the chasm